Skip Navigation

 There’s a fully independent talk back system to all studio areas, while a Media Asset Management system ensures a seamless, tapeless workflow, and provides network storage for your work.

-Based in the £17million Creative Edge building, you can expect to use industry-standard equipment, such as vision mixers, sound mixing consoles, a chroma key infinity wall, and fully populated motorised lighting rigs.
-Media editing booths are also available, along with Edge Hill’s student-run radio station.
+Based in the £17million Creative Edge building, you can expect to use industry-standard equipment relevant to your course.
+This could include vision mixers, sound mixing consoles, a chroma key infinity wall, and fully populated motorised lighting rigs.
+Media editing booths are also available, along with ‘Edgehog Radio, Edge Hill’s student-run radio station.

 Creative Edge